kenshr/Music-Genre-Classification/README.md

 ## <a name="summary">Summary</a>

 Overall, this project was a great success.
 We took 30 second clips of 8,000 songs spread evenly across 8 genres and used them to train deep learning models.
 Starting from a baseline of 12.5% accuracy, the trained CNN-LSTM model was able to improve performance by 36% with a maximum validation accuracy of 49%.
-During this process, I also learned a lot about (audio) signal processing, which is easily its own field of study altogether.
+During this process, I also learned a lot about (audio) signal processing, which is its own field of study altogether.

-I firmly believe that this model, in its current architecture, can perform much better given more training data.
-Especially for neural networks, 8,000 data points is not much to work with.
-Some next steps for this project would be using the larger, imbalanced datasets from FMA<sup>[**1**](https://github.com/mdeff/fma)</sup> and seeing how the model performs.
+I firmly believe that this model, in its current architecture, can perform much better if it is given a larger dataset to train with.
+8,000 data points is not much to work with, especially for training neural networks.
+Some next steps for this project would be using the larger, imbalanced datasets from FMA<sup>[**1**](https://github.com/mdeff/fma)</sup> to see how the model performs.
 I'd also like to toy around with partitioning the audio samples into smaller snippets to increase sample size, although that  may affect the model's ability to study long-term temporal effects in the audio.

 ## <a name="references">References</a>